daniel-broadhead/daily-dev/notes/Week_9_Notes.md

 - permutation logic with backtracking, exploring, and recursing to do it again
 - backtrack/dfs logic again. recursion path logic with finishing paths and returning.
 - binary tree traversals, reviewing inorder traversal
+- postorder and preorder traversal for binary tree

 # To-Do
 - 147 leetcode - done